denisdefreyne/glove/README.md

 Glove is a framework for making games.
 It is implemented in [Crystal](https://crystal-lang.org/).

-**Caution!** Glove is experimental.
-Expect many breaking changes.
-There are no tests.
-Do not use this for your own projects.
+**⚠ Caution! ⚠** Glove is experimental.
+Expect breaking changes.
+There are few tests.
+Do not use this for your own projects (yet).

 ## Usage